digitalvillainy/loremFill/README.md

 # loremFill
-Lorem fill is a tool for fast prototyping of web pages by programmtically filling elements with filler content.
+Lorem fill is a tool for fast prototyping of web pages by programmatically filling elements with filler content.

 Example: https://codepen.io/digitalvillainy/pen/PoYvpmb